Emsley1d/3GT-ThreeGoodThings/readme.md

 - Be able to reset my password by email.
 - Be able to delete my account.
 - Add/remove up to 3 things per day.
+- Categorise my things; i.e. physical activitiy, socialising.
+- See a category breakdown of my things.
+- Edit or delete paste entries.
 - See a weekly view of my things.
 - See a monthly view of my things.
 - Be able to follow other individuals.